zaki-lknr/esxissh-ansible/README.md

 # Ansible Collection - zaki_lknr.esxissh

 This collection is used to operate vittual machine on ESXi with enabled SSH.
-Since it uses the `vim-cmd` command, it can also be used with a free license.
+Since it uses the `vim-cmd` command, it can also be used with a any license.

 ## Requirements